 Never leave your toddler with animals unattended

 Toddlers are growing bigger and becoming more capable little people all the time, but they’re still learning how to be gentle, how to control their bodies and impulses, and how to understand others’ feelings.
-This might mean that even though Baby tries his best to gently pat your family cat, he may end up being little rougher (or grabbier, or clumsier) than is ideal.
-Even if he’s been told not to grab the doggy’s ears, if he really, really wants to because the doggy’s ears just look so very grabbable, he might slip up.
+This might mean that even though Baby tries their best to gently pat your family cat, they may end up being little rougher (or grabbier, or clumsier) than is ideal.
+Even if they're been told not to grab the doggy’s ears, if they really, really wants to because the doggy’s ears just look so very grabbable, they might slip up.